pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

 In your GitHub repository, select the green `Code` button then select `Download ZIP`.
 Upload this zip file to Pilot.

 In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project you are submitting

+## Documenting Rabbit Holes
+This section is notes on what has needed to be modified over the course of this project.
+- Cannot authenticate on AWS CLI with EDU account credentials
+        - You can't make an IAM user, so you'll need to pull up yours, see below
+    - How to get IAM user credentials
+        - Sign in to AWS Educate, click our classroom - don't click AWS Console
+        - Click other blue button for account details.
+In here, you'll find the credentials for AWS CLI
+    - Guide update incoming